-Most dedicated climbers that we know have a rack of 12 or more burly quickdraws devoted entirely to sport climbing, as well as an extra handful or more lightweight draws for use while trad climbing or on multi-pitch or alpine missions a long way from the car.
-This makes sense, since sport draws are too heavy and bulky for long missions, and lightweight draws have small carabiners that are harder to clip and also hard to grab while projecting sport routes.
+Most dedicated climbers we know have a rack of 12 or more burly quickdraws devoted entirely to sport climbing, as well as an extra handful or more lightweight draws for use while trad climbing or on multi-pitch or alpine missions a long way from the car.
+This makes sense — sport draws are too heavy and bulky for long missions, and lightweight draws typically have small carabiners that are harder to clip and also hard to grab while projecting sport routes.
 But what if there was one ultimate quickdraw that was both durable, easy to grab, and light?
 There is — the Petzl Ange Finesse!
-Made with the unique MonoFil Keylock design that has only a single wire on the gate that keylocks into the nose, these are some of the lightest quickdraws we tested, while also providing a large, easy to grab dogbone, and customization for either easier clipping or even less weight.
+Made with the unique MonoFil Keylock design that has only a single wire on the gate that keylocks into the nose, these are some of the lightest quickdraws we tested while also providing a large, easy to grab dogbone, and customization for either easier clipping or even less weight.

 The downside with these draws is their price, which depends on which of the four carabiner and dogbone options you choose to purchase.
 Some of our testers also complained about the size of the gate opening itself.
 While the gate clearance is a hefty 26mm when all the way open, the actual gate opening is certainly less than that, sometimes making for a more difficult clip.
 But no quickdraw we tested provided as much crossover as the Ange Finesse, with the perfect attributes for long alpine routes as well as roadside sport climbs.
 If you're searching for the perfect "Quiver of One" draws that can go with you on any climb, these are your best bet.

-Read review: Petzl Ange Finesse
+Read more: Petzl Ange Finesse review